Arakure Ojōsama wa Monmon Shiteiru

 (あらくれお嬢様はもんもんしている, Arakure Ojōsama wa Monmon Shiteiru) is a Japanese manga series written and illustrated by Yuichi Kinoshita.
 It was serialized in Kodansha's seinen manga magazine Young Magazine the 3rd from November 2018 to January 2021; the magazine ceased its publication in April 2021 and the manga resumed publication on Yanmaga Web in May 2022.
-Its chapters have been collected in eight tankōbon volumes as of July 2025.
+Its chapters have been collected in nine tankōbon volumes as of March 2026.

 Publication

 Written and illustrated by Yuichi Kinoshita, Arakure Ojōsama wa Monmon Shiteiru started in Kodansha's seinen manga magazine Young Magazine the 3rd on November 6, 2018.
 The series' last chapter in the magazine was published on January 6, 2021, and the manga entered on hiatus.
 Young Magazine the 3rd last issue was released on April 6, 2021.
 The series resumed publication on Yanmaga Web on May 2, 2022.
 Kodansha has collected its chapters into individual tankōbon volumes.
 The first volume was released on July 19, 2019.
-As of July 18, 2025, eight volumes have been released.
+As of March 18, 2026, nine volumes have been released.
+The series is set to end with the release of its tenth volume.